4e6f626f6479/Avorion-Server-Assistant/README.md

 The script needs to be placed in the avorion server folder (C:\steamcmd\steamapps\common\AvorionServer) or whereever that is for you

-The script works off of the myserver.bat that you modified for your server - open the "Anti_hang_v2.ahk" file with a text editor.
+The script works off of the myserver.bat that you modified for your server - Open the "Anti_hang_v2.ahk" file with a text editor.
 In the USER AREA, change the <avorion_server.bat> to whatever you named yours

 ## USAGE
 Simply run the script.